-The dos and don'ts of commercial washroom refurbishment
+The do’s and don'ts of commercial washroom refurbishment

 Are your commercial washrooms in need of a little TLC?

-Whether you are in charge of a retail store, restaurant, hotel, healthcare service or office block, updating your commercial bathrooms involves careful planning and execution.
-After all, you need to ensure that these spaces are accessible, functional and stylish.
+Whether you are in charge of a retail store, hotel, restaurant, healthcare service or office block, commercial toilet refurbishment involves a great deal of careful planning and execution.
+And we know that a large-scale upgrade like this can be a daunting prospect, especially when you're on a budget.

 Do: Optimise your space